Keys to Avoiding Personal Liability When Selling Your Business

 5. Pay Your Taxes – no matter what happens‚ the government is going to get paid what it is owed.
 It is just a fact of life‚ unfortunately.
 During the business sale process‚ you should be working closely with your accountant to ensure that any and all tax obligations are minimized and ultimately paid.

 There are other instances that can create personal liability when selling a business and you and your attorney must be aware of each one.
 Each business has different risks and enters into different arrangements for their business.
 You must make avoiding personal liability following the sale a top priority.
-For more information on avoiding personal obligations and other important information about the business sale process‚ click on the link below for a complementary copy of ENDWISE: the guide to selling your business with peace of mind.
+For more information on avoiding personal obligations and other important information about the business sale process‚ click on the link below to download ENDWISE: the guide to selling your business with peace of mind.